botleague/botleague/README.md

 #### Flow

-Botleague will cancel currently running evaluations against the old version when a change is made to `problem.json` by sending a `/cancel_eval` request from the  and do a **Problem CI Run** where all ranked bots are retested against the new problem version.
-Bot submissions against the problem will be marked as pending until the problem CI is complete.
-If another problem update comes in while in “problem CI mode”, it will wait until the intermediate version finishes.
+Botleague will cancel currently running evaluations against the old version when a change is made to `problem.json` by sending a `/cancel_eval` request from the  and do a **Problem rerun** where all ranked bots are retested against the new problem version.
+Bot submissions against the problem will be marked as pending until the problem rerun is complete.
+If another problem update comes in while a problem rerun is in progress, it will wait until the intermediate version finishes.

 For purposes of explanation, and endpoint of the form